antoniomrg/Employee_Manager_BE/README.md

 - **Exception Handling**: A global exception handler captures errors like "User Not Found" and returns meaningful responses to the client.
 - **Swagger Configuration**: The SwaggerConfig class provides OpenAPI documentation for easy understanding of the API.
 - **CORS Configuration**: The application includes a CorsFilter bean in the main class to handle cross-origin requests, allowing connections from http://localhost:3000.

-The front-end code for this application can be found in a separate repository: https://github.com/antoniomrg/Employee_Manager_FE.git